mcgivrer/fromClassToGame/src/docs/chapters/03-delegate-things.md

 Like for managing input, we are going to create a class to delegate all drawing operation: the `Render` class.

-This class has the particularity to draw all visual object to a buffer and will let the window displsay this buffer.
+This class has the particularity to draw all visual object to a buffer and will let the window display this buffer.

-So first we will need a class with an image bugffer.
+So first we will need a class with an image buffer.

 ```java
     private BufferedImage buffer;